-- 1. At the written request of the student, the Examinations Board may exempt the student from taking one or more components, if the student: - a. has passed a component at a university or higher professional education programme that is equivalent in both content and level; or - b. has demonstrated through his/her work and/or professional experience that he/she has sufficient knowledge and skills with regard to the relevant component. - c.
+- 1. At the written request of the student, the Examinations Board may exempt the student from taking one or more components, if the student: - a. has passed a component at a university or higher professional education programme that is equivalent in both content and level; or - b. has demonstrated through their work and/or professional experience that they have sufficient knowledge and skills with regard to the relevant component. - c.
 Has indicated having conscientious objections.; the Examinations Board decides which requirements must be met. - 2.
 This exemption does not apply to the Master's thesis, the final work placement (internship) or the final research project (in case of programmes where the research project results in the final paper). - 3.
-The Examinations Board will make a decision within twenty working days of receiving the written request.
+The Examinations Board will make a decision within twenty working days of receiving the written request. - 4.
+Further conditions with regard to exemptions are where applicable included in Section B and/or the Rules and Guidelines of the Examinations Board.